Six Family Types And Their Unique Dynamics

 Different family types are not only common but also much more accepted than they were in the past.
+To define family types, we categorize families based on their structure and dynamics, such as single-parent households, nuclear families, and extended families.
 It's not uncommon to be raised by a single mother or be part of a mixed family.
 Each family type (there are six main ones that people agree on) has a unique family dynamic.

 Learning about your family type and thinking about how it affects your family dynamic can help bring you clarity about your family challenges or give you insight into the process of going through a big shift in your family structure.
 Looking at family type and dynamics can also give you a better idea of the strengths and weaknesses that your family is likely working with.